scala/docs.scala-lang/_overviews/toolkit/sttp-request-body.md

 {% include markdown.html path="_markdown/install-sttp.md" %}

 ## Making a request with a body
-If you want to make a POST request with a body, then you can use the `.body` method together with `.post`, on the `basicRequest` value from the `sttp` Toolkit library when making a request:
+If you want to make a POST request with a body, then you can use the `.body` method together with `.post`, on the `basicRequest` value:
 ```scala
 import sttp.client3.{SimpleHttpClient, UriContext, basicRequest}